merklejerk/llm-audiobooks/README.md

 ### Optional Arguments

 - `--num-chapters` or `-n`: Number of successive chapters to generate (default: 1).
+Each chapter's text and audio will be created sequentially, continuing from the last saved progress.
-- `--concat-audio` or `-c`: Specifies an output file to concatenate all generated chapter audio files.
+- `--concat-audio` or `-c`: Specifies an output file to concatenate all generated chapter audio files into a single audio file.

 ### Spec File Format